mincfranc/farkle_fork_mincfranc/work/index.md

 Dynamic removal of scoring dice between rolls - subsequent rolls would have -the number of dice pulled, end of round would need scoring and bust condition.

 ### Webservice
-This game would need to have some sort of service to keep track of a game in progress, take users scores and pass the round to the next player after the previous player completes, etc
+This game has a service to keep track of a game in progress, take users scores and pass the round to the next player after the previous player completes, etc
 The core game should support some kind of solitaire mode.
 Despite this, a solitaire mode could be strange and repetitive, without opponents scoring, so the ability to play with others via webservice should be considered the primary goal.

 ## Intended users and user stories